Vedanshee1725/BTC-Daily-Analysis/README.md

-# Bitcoin Time Series Analysis & Forecasting Foundation
+# Bitcoin Time Series Analysis
 This project performs an in-depth time series analysis on 14 years of daily Bitcoin data to model its inherent volatility and market dynamics.

 ## Key Methodologies: